Mitra Hajjar

 Mitra Hajjar (میترا حجار; born February 4, 1977) is an Iranian actress.
 She has received various accolades, including a Crystal Simorgh, in addition to nominations for three Hafez Award, an Iran Cinema Celebration Award and an Iran's Film Critics and Writers Association Award.

 Career

 Hajjar started acting with "Strangely" directed by Ahmad Amini.
 She has also starred in TV series, most notably "Young Police".
 She has acted in the theatrical show "Uncle Vania" in France.
 In 2005, she left Iran for France, and then went to America to study directorship.
 She lived abroad for 3 years, and she also played in an episode of the American Show "Smith".
 She received a nomination for the best actress in a supporting role for the movie "Long Goodbye".
 Hajjar was named the best actress in her film Wishbone.

+Awards and nominations

+Hajjar has received significant recognition for her acting: